borbasmatyas/borbasmatyas/README.md

 ### Hi there 👋

 Im Matyi from Hungary. :hungary: <br>
-An amateur developer with perhaps workable solutions.
+An amateur developer with perhaps workable solutions. <br>
+*The most contents and the READMEs are in Hungarian language.*

 <!--